 Enhance situational awareness and operational efficiency with hospital communication technology

 According to Gartner, most RTHS-supporting technologies are in the early phases of adoption.
 In many cases, that’s because the technology is in the early stages of maturity, and healthcare organizations are waiting to see evidence of real-world benefits among the first adopters.

 Clinical communication and collaboration technology is quickly moving past those early stages.
 For example, LiveProcess users realize benefits ranging from cost reduction to maintaining nurse-to-patient ratios and accelerating trauma response.
 Ease of implementation and minimal training requirements also make LiveProcess solutions an attractive entry point for building the kind of “efficient, collaborative, and predictive” healthcare organizations envisioned in the report.

 On our blog: Learn about real-time health systems.

-Discover case studies showing how hospitals and health systems achieve the real-world benefits of LiveProcess communication technology
+Discover customer stories showing how hospitals and health systems achieve the real-world benefits of LiveProcess communication technology

 Find out more about real-time enterprise-wide coordination using hospital communication technology.

 Terry Zysk, CEO of LiveProcess, has more than two decades of experience in leading organizations that provide innovative solutions to the healthcare industry.